Large Deviations for Processes in Random Environments with Jumps: Large Deviations Estimates

 and for any open set $G\subseteq \mathbb R^d$

-Moreover, there exists $\delta>0$ such that $\Lambda^*(x)<+\infty$ for $|x|<\delta$. \end{theorem} {\bf Proof.} The conditions for Gartner-Ellis theorem are now satisfied because of the theorem \ref{tdz2.3.2.}.
+Moreover, there exists $\delta>0$ such that $\Lambda^*(x)<+\infty$ for $|x|<\delta$. \end{theorem} {\bf Proof.} The conditions for Ellis-G\" artner theorem are now satisfied because of Theorem \ref{tdz2.3.2.}.
 Direct application of that result proves the first part of the statement.